AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/pangenomics_exercises.md

 Quickly querying the graph is a key step to finding interesting biology contained within an abstract graph structure.
 We can pick some regions from the above filtering/sorting steps, and the examine them in `BandageNG`, using the "Find nodes" search in the top right corner.

-Two interesting examples I encountered were:
+Two interesting examples I encountered were: (assuming you'll get the same nodes, `minigraph` is pretty much deterministic!)
  - a 1,756 base inversion on node **s665**
  - a complex nested SV with a 100+ Kb insertion between nodes **s3925** and **s3929**